The Scenic Route: how it might help you change direction

 What helps if I look for professional help?

-If you step outside and start a journey, then I suggest doing so using small, safe steps or experiments.
+If you step outside and start a journey, then I suggest doing so using small steps or safe-to-fail experiments.

 Stepping out of the door – is an important small victory.
 Even tripping over can be a potentially helpful early experience.